quentin-lc/frailtypack/paper/paper.md

 This function requires the specification of two datasets.
-The first one, specified through the argument `data`, contains the data regarding the final endpoint $T$ such as the follow-up time for each subject, the censoring indicator, and potential baseline covariates.
+The first one, specified through the argument `data`, contains the data regarding the final endpoint including the follow-up time for each subject, the censoring indicator, and potential covariates.
 Note that this dataset requires one line per subject and therefore does not allow for time-dependent covariates to be included.
-Associated with this dataset is the `formula` wich is a formula object, with the response on the left of a $\sim$ operator, and the covariates on the right.
+Associated with this dataset is the `formula` object, with the response on the left of a $\sim$ operator, and the covariates on the right.
 The response must be a survival object as returned by the `Surv` function of the R `survival` package [@survival-package].
 The variables used in `formula`